 |8:45 a.m.||On ice||Off-ice training|

 |2:30 p.m.||Field sports/lecture||On ice|

 Please note that we conclude Friday’s camp day with a scrimmage game for each age group.
 The younger group will play from 1:15–2:15 p.m., and the older group will play from 2:30–3:30 p.m.
 We invite parents to attend these games.
-Enrolled campers will receive an email from the camp office notifying you of your camper’s group about one week prior to the start of the camp week.

-Boys and Girls Ice Hockey Camp also features specialized goalkeeping coaching in the morning skill session.
+Boys and Girls Ice Hockey Camp also features specialized goalkeeping coaching during the morning skill session.
 Each goalie will have one-on-one work with the goalkeeping instructor, working specifically on skating, body position, rebound control, and stick skills.
 Please indicate if you are a goalie in the application.

 Full equipment is needed.
 Each camper also should have a second stick to be used for off-ice activities (shooting, street hockey, skill work) on pavement.

 The Ice Hockey Camp is run in the Babson Skating Center where the Varsity, Club, and Women’s hockey teams compete.
 Campers use the locker rooms to change into and out of their hockey equipment during the camp day.
 Staff members are always available to help the younger campers with skates and hockey equipment.

 Head Hockey Coach, Babson College

 Jamie Rice begins his 28th year as a college hockey coach and 15th as director of the youth ice hockey camp.
 He has spent the last 22 years coaching in the MSTP and for USA Hockey at their national festivals and the 2007 U.S. National Junior Camp.